ecs36c-sq2023/ECS153-hw0/README.md

 - You may modify `CMakeLists.txt` as you wish.
   - Try not to change compiler settings, but you can modify it for debuggin purposes.
   - You should remove the files you didn't finish to avoid a compiler failure.
-  - Hint: This `CMakeLists.txt` is not correct.
-It will compile the project, but not correctly.

 ### Submitting your Homework